jungaretti/bacon/README.md

 ## Getting Started

-The easiest way to use Bacon is with the [Bacon Deploy Action](https://github.com/jungaretti/bacon-deploy-action).
-All you need to do is create a new workflow, `uses` the action, and add some parameters.
-If you want to use Bacon on your own computer, keep reading!
+You can use Bacon locally or in a GitHub Actions workflow.
+For local use, download the latest release from GitHub or build it yourself.
+For GitHub Actions, use the [Bacon Deploy Action](https://github.com/jungaretti/bacon-deploy-action) in your workflow.

 ### Installation